Beachwood Sparks: Biography

 A single from the album, a cover of Sade's "By Your Side", was released in the United Kingdom and enjoyed some chart success.
 The video, directed by Chad Misner, was selected for the 2002 South by Southwest Film Festival and featured footage of Aaron Sperske and Autumn de Wilde's wedding.
 The song was later featured on the soundtrack for the 2010 feature film Scott Pilgrim vs. the World.

 For the 2002 EP, Make the Cowboy Robots Cry, Sperske was replaced on drums by the returning Jimi Hey.
-Strictly Ballroom's Jimmy Tamborello, aka Dntel, contributed to the EP.
+Strictly Ballroom's Jimmy Tamborello, Dntel, contributed to the EP.
 Tamborello also worked with Scher and Gunst at Loyola Marymount University's radio station, KXLU.

 Since 2002, the band has mostly concentrated on other projects.
 Gunst formed Mystic Chords of Memory.
 Brent Rademaker, sometimes with Gunst and Scher, plays in The Tyde and also in Frausdots.
 Hey and Scher released an album as All Night Radio.
 In March 2007, Scher was recruited as touring keyboard player for New York indie rockers Interpol.
 Sperske joined Ariel Pink's Haunted Graffiti.

 Beachwood Sparks reunited in 2008 to play at SB20, the celebration of Sub Pop's 20th anniversary.
 A small number of dates were played on the West Coast and the East Coast, including July 19 at the Henry Miller Library in Big Sur, California.
 The reunion line-up was Gunst, Rademaker, Sperske, Ben Knight, Jen Cohen and Dan Horne.
 Scher also played at four of the West Coast shows.

 In 2012, Beachwood Sparks released the album The Tarnished Gold.
 The recording session included Neal Casal, Dan Horne, Jen Cohen, Jimi Hey, Darren Rademaker and Ariel Pink.

 In 2016, Neal Casal, Farmer Dave Scher, Dan Horne, and Aaron Sperske joined songwriter Cass McCombs to form The Skiffle Players.
 Their debut album Skifflin was released that year, followed by the Piffle Sayers EP and Skiff in 2018.